bnlrnz/MimaSim/README.md

 # MimaSim
-A Mima Simulator written in C.
+A Mima Simulator written in C with a command line interface and a web frontend based on javascript and webassembly.
 The MiMa (aka Mininal Machine) is a academic, simple and minimalistic microprocessor model/didactic tool to teach basic cpu architecture (Von-Neumann architecture).
+It is used at the TU Bergakademie Freiberg.

 ### Build